gar2000b/discovery-workbench/README.md

 ![alt text](https://raw.githubusercontent.com/gar2000b/discovery-workbench/master/images/social-insurance-workflow-service.png "Social Insurance Workflow")

+## What is the Discovery Workbench?

+The Discovery Workbench is part of a wider Project called Discovery.

+Specifically, it is an application orchestrator for orchestrating all the applications/services on developers local machines.

+Let's say you have a workflow/project where you have a collection of microservices + supporting infrastructure that you would like to spin up locally for testing purposes say.
+This very quickly becomes a tedious task to manage and orchestrate manually.

+The aim of this tool is have a workspace with your project topology laid out and configured (as show in pic above) that can be saved and shared among all members of your team.
+It keeps everything in one place where you simply have to click a button to spin up and run all your services and any supporting scripts you may have.

+## To Run

+1. Checkout/clone from above
+2. cd into discovery-workbench
+3. mvn clean package
+4. java -jar desktop/target/discovery-workbench-desktop-1.0-SNAPSHOT-jar-with-dependencies.jar

+## Opening shared workspaces

 The scope of this project is to orchestrate and run all aspects of a local/dev copy of a distributed system (typically microservice/cloud native applications although this need not be restricted to this architecture pattern).

 In plain English, one should be able to easily start up all of his/her applications from the touch of a button, all from one place in this GUI tool + much much more.